hieunugent/BSTTraveser/README.md

 - it will show the root node first then the left node until no more left node,
 - go considering the right node of immediate level
 # post-order
-- go by the most left  then their right then root
+- the most left  then their right then root